ganga-devs/GangaGSoC2024/README.md

   - Create a a second job in Ganga that will count the number of occurences of the word "it" in the text of the PDF file.
 It should be counted whether it is capitalised or not.
 Make sure not to count other words that have the letters "it" inside them.
 So "It is best when it uses Ganga" should have a count of two, while "The initial test did no work" should have a count of zero.
   - Using the `ArgSplitter` create subjobs that each will count the occurences for a single page.
   - Create a merger that adds up the number extracted from each page and places the total number into a file.
-  - Create test cases that demonstrate what you have done and that it is working.
+ 3) Create test cases that demonstrate what you have done and that it is working.
 In the `test` directory you will find an example of a trivial test.
-All tests can be executed by `python -m unittest discover test "*.py"`, where `test` is the name of the directory.
-To make test that include Ganga objects, be inspired by tests in `ganga/GangaCore/test/GPI`.
+All tests can be executed by `python -m unittest` when executed from the `src/gangagsoc` directory`.
+To make tests that include Ganga objects, be inspired by tests in `ganga/GangaCore/test/GPI`.

-## Submission handling
+## Concurrency handling

 1) Using docker, set up (a) virtual server(s) that can host an `HTCondor` batch sytem.
 Be inspired by the [HTCondor QuickStart guide](https://htcondor.readthedocs.io/en/latest/getting-htcondor/admin-quick-start.html).
 2) Demonstrate that you can submit jobs from the command line of the host machine to this batch system.
 3) Show that you can submit jobs from Ganga to this batch system using the `Condor` backend.
 4) Develop a way to measure the average time it takes for Ganga to submit the job to Condor, the time it takes for Condor to start the job if the batch queue is empty and the time it takes before Ganga discover that the job has finished.
 The `time` attribute of completed jobs might be useful for this.

-## Ganga GUI task
----

-For this task we will not need to use the Ganga framework at all, you will need to show the following:

- - Ability to create a simple webserver using the Python based [`Flask`](https://flask.palletsprojects.com/en/1.1.x/) web framework
- - Have the webserver render dynamic content using the [`jinja2`](https://jinja.palletsprojects.com/en/2.11.x/) templating engine
- - Modify the server to allow updating of the content by making it a RESTful service.

-(*__Note__ that the content for this task can be anything that you like and we would very much like to see you be as creative as possible with the actual design of the web page.
-The graphical design forms part of the challenge.*)